secretshardul/complete-shakespeare/README.md

 # Complete Shakespeare Alexa skill
 ![](https://media-fastly.hackerearth.com/media/hackathon/slash-sprint/images/7af8fd52f7-cover_image_1.png)

+## Note: The skill is submitted to Amazon for approval.
+This can take upto 2 weeks.
+Please follow instructions below to setup the skill in your local environment.

 Alexa skill that queries the works of Shakespeare from Dgraph's Slash GraphQL database.

 This project is split across 2 repositories: